opensearch-project/reporting/dashboards-reports/docs/dev/OpenSearch-Dashboards-Reporting-Design-Proposal.md

 ### 3.5.3  Architecture - 3

 In this architecture , the whole report generation and scheduling functionality will implemented as OpenSearch plugin.
-OpenSearch Dashboards backend will act as a proxy between OpenSearch Dashboards UI and ES plugin.
+OpenSearch Dashboards backend will act as a proxy between OpenSearch Dashboards UI and OpenSearch plugin.

 ![Architecture 3](img/arch_3.png)